proggy/optparse2/README.md

 optparse2
 =========

-Extend the command line option parser from the module "optparse", which was originally written by Gregory P. Ward.
+Extension of the command line option parser from the module "optparse", which was originally written by Gregory P. Ward.

 Copyright notice